faizanmasroor/stock-grapher/README.md

 # Historical Stock Price Graph Generator

-#### A straightforward Python script that generates and downloads line graphs of the historical high prices of any stock per user request
+#### A straightforward Python script that generates and downloads line graphs of the historical high prices of any stock, per user request.

 ## Installation